philippemnoel/whist-FFmpeg/README.md

 We use Media Autobuild Suite to compile FFmpeg on Windows, whose `media-autobuild_suite.bat` file is the equivalent of `./configure && make` on Unix.

-First, clone `https://github.com/fractal/media-autobuild_suite` into `C:\media-autobuild_suite` and `cd` into the folder; our own fork uses our fork of FFmpeg rather than upstream FFmpeg.
+First, clone `https://github.com/whisthq/media-autobuild_suite` into `C:\media-autobuild_suite` and `cd` into the folder; our own fork uses our fork of FFmpeg rather than upstream FFmpeg.
 Then, copy all files except the `.ps1` script in this repository's `.github/workflows/helpers/` to the `build/` directory in `C:\media-autobuild_suite`.
 You should not need to touch the `.sh` scripts.
 Configuration is done through `media-autobuild_suite.ini`, `ffmpeg_options.txt`, and `mpv_options.txt`.
 The `options.txt` files contain compile flags for their respective programs.
-You should feel free to comment/uncomment flags, and add new ones under the `Fractal-added options` heading, to modify the build settings.
+You should feel free to comment/uncomment flags, and add new ones under the Whist-added options heading, to modify the build settings.
 Please only enable the minimum required flags, to keep libraries as small as possible.
 The `.ini` file contains Media Autobuild Suite options.
 The options in the `.ini` file are documented in `media-autobuild_suite.bat`.
 Importantly, to build shared or static libraries, you MUST change `ffmpegB2` instead of changing the flags in `ffmpeg_options.txt`.

 Then, make sure CUDA is installed.
 You can install the desired version of CUDA either through the Nvidia website or using the `install_cuda_windows.ps1` script in `.github/workflows/helpers/`.
 Before running the script, set `$env:cuda` to the desired version you want.